 Barriquand makes plate heat exchangers (in particular the Platular® heat exchanger) and shell and tube heat exchangers.
-These devices are produced entirely in France, in our plants at Roanne and Saint-Priest in the Auvergne-Rhône-Alpes region, giving us complete control of their design and execution.
+These devices are produced entirely in France, in our plants at Roanne and Saint-Priest in Auvergne-Rhône-Alpes region, giving us complete control of their design and execution.

 Is the Barriquand company ISO9001-certified?

 All of our heat exchangers are made to order under quality assurance as per CE, ASME, ISO 9001 or other standards.

 Are there software programs to design heat exchangers?

 Barriquand has developed, in-house, proprietary software to design its Platular® welded plate heat exchangers.
 For work on the other technologies, such as shell and tube heat exchangers, our engineering design department uses well-known industry standard software solutions such as ASPEN or HTRI.

 The major strength of Barriquand's thermal engineers is their expertise in the use of these programs, thanks to a database of several thousand installed exchangers.

 What maximum temperature can a heat exchanger gasket withstand?